Earlier today - 2 November 2017 - the 2018 International Scuba Diving Hall of Fame inductees were announced at the DEMA Show.

 The six men hail from France, Germany, Indonesia, Kazakhstan, and USA and they will be formally inducted into the International Scuba Diving Hall of Fame on 14 September 2018 in the Cayman Islands.

-Many congratulations to Dr HS Batuna (honoured posthumously), Stephen Frink, Wulf H. Koehler, Boris Porotov, Dick Rutkowski, Captain Philippe Tailliez (honoured posthumously with the 2018 Early Pioneer Award).
+Many congratulations to Dr HS Batuna (Indonesia, honoured posthumously), Stephen Frink (USA), Wulf H. Koehler (Germany), Boris Porotov (Kazakhstan, USSR), Dick Rutkowski (USA), Captain Philippe Tailliez (France, honoured posthumously with the 2018 Early Pioneer Award).